ansman/kotshi/README.md

 This is where Kotshi comes in, it generates fast and optimized adapters for your Kotlin data classes, just as if you'd hand written them yourself.
 It will automatically regenerate the adapters when you modify your class.

-It's made to work with enum and data classes with minimal setup, through there are [limitations](#limitations).
+It's made to work with minimal setup, through there are [limitations](#limitations).
 Most of the limitations will be addressed as the support for Kotlin annotation processors improves.

 Usage
 ---
-First you must annotate your enum or data classes with the `@JsonSerializable` annotation:
+First you must annotate your objects with the `@JsonSerializable` annotation:
 ```kotlin
 @JsonSerializable
 data class Person(